microsoft/PybadgeResources/MakeCode/README.md

 * Make something inspired by nature
 * Design a solution for an everyday problem
 * Invent an instrument
 * Design a game (for 2 or more people)
-* Explore other prompts based on students' interests!
+* Explore other prompts based on participants' interests!

 ### Lessons 2 and onward: Build a project!